ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/docker health check/_index.md

 Do note though that Butler expects the configuration properties below to exist in the config file, but will *ignore their values* if the related features are disabled.
 {{% /alert %}}

-Note: Sending health check messages is only meaningful when running Butler as a Docker container.
+Note: Enabling these health check messages is only meaningful when running Butler as a Docker container.

 ## Settings in main config file